canonical/landscape-charm/README.md

 You can use juju-deployer to greatly simplify the deployment of Landscape to a real cloud.
-Inside the charm, there is a "config" directory that contains a deployer configuration file that encapsulates all the charms and their configuration options.
+Inside the charm, there is a "config" directory that contains a deployer configuration file that encapsulates all the charms and their configuration options into what we call "deployer targets".

 juju-deployer is packaged and available in the juju PPA.
 If you don't have that PPA, you can add it like this:

     $ sudo add-apt-repository ppa:juju/stable
     $ sudo apt-get update